kosude/texedit/README.md

 Project documentation, as well as a general user manual, can be found deployed at https://kosude.github.io/texedit.
 It can also be accessed locally by building it with `make docs`.

+A development TO-DO can be found on [Trello](https://trello.com/b/xtq0vBzz/texedit).